syl20bnr/spacemacs-elpa-mirror/melpa/dired+-readme.txt

  `Dired+' adds commands for combining and augmenting Dired
  listings:

-  * `diredp-add-to-dired-buffer', bound globally to `C-x E' ("E" for extra files), lets you add arbitrary file and directory names to an existing Dired buffer.
+  * `diredp-add-to-dired-buffer', bound globally to `C-x D A', lets you add arbitrary file and directory names to an existing Dired buffer.

-  * `diredp-dired-union', bound globally to `C-x D', lets you take the union of multiple Dired listings, or convert an ordinary Dired listing to an explicit list of absolute file names.
+  * `diredp-dired-union', bound globally to `C-x D U', lets you take the union of multiple Dired listings, or convert an ordinary Dired listing to an explicit list of absolute file names.
 With a non-positive prefix arg, you can add extra file and directory names, just as for `diredp-add-to-dired-buffer'.

  You can optionally add a header line to a Dired buffer using toggle command `diredp-breadcrumbs-in-header-line-mode'.
 (A